jsreport/docs/docs/studio.md

 ![profiler](/learn/static-resources/profiler.png)

-You can switch between "Standard profiling" and "Full profiling" where the second one collects the same additional information when a request runs from the studio in the preview mode.
-This way you can easily get the report input and output
+The profiler lets you globaly switch between "standard profiling" and "full profiling".
+This can be used to collect additional information about the running requests for easier troubleshooting.

 ## Themes
 The jsreport by default comes with a light and dark theme.
 You can select the theme through the settings menu.